luerhard/chapter_regression_and_artifical/main.md

 # Introduction

 Research in the social sciences has been shifting towards a new era.
-In the prior century, the focus laid mainly on variable-based, theory and hypothesis-driven approaches to give answers to societal questions.
+In the prior century, the focus laid mainly on variable-based, hypothesis-driven approaches to give answers to societal questions.
 Data for such approaches was scarce, hard to come by, and expensive [@grimmer:MachineLearningSocial.2021].
 The internet changed that.
 Digital data is comprehensive, ubiquitous, and, in general, cheap to retrieve.
-While the availability of such data opens up new roads and possibilities, it creates the necessity for adequate forms of analysis [@mcfarland:SociologyEraBig.2016; @lazerComputationalSocialScience2020].
+While the availability of such data opens up new roads and possibilities, it also creates the necessity for adequate forms of analysis [@mcfarland:SociologyEraBig.2016; @lazerComputationalSocialScience2020].
-Along with those new datasets, data sources, and an explosion in available computing power, new techniques for analyzing social phenomena were developed rapidly, often by integrating knowledge from other disciplines into an emerging field of "Computational Social Science" (CSS) [@heibergerInstallingComputationalSocial2016].
+Along with those new datasets, data sources, and an explosion in available computing power, new techniques for analyzing social phenomena developed rapidly, often by integrating knowledge from other disciplines into an emerging field of "Computational Social Science" (CSS) [@heibergerInstallingComputationalSocial2016].

-Social scientists increasingly use tools from computer science and, in particular, [!ml].
+Social scientists increasingly use tools from CSS [@lazerComputationalSocialScience2020] and, in particular, [!ml].
 Methods subsumed under [!ml] can be described as "a class of flexible algorithmic and statistical techniques for prediction and dimension reduction" [@grimmer:MachineLearningSocial.2021, 396].
 Applications of [!ml] comprise some of the most important technological innovations in recent years, for instance, gene prediction or search engines [@jordan:MachineLearning.2015].
-No problem seems too complex as long as researchers have enough (i.e., very large) data, even previously unsolvable questions might be solved, e.g., how to maintain high-temperature plasma for nuclear fusion [@degraveMagneticControlTokamak2022].
+No problem seems too complex as long as researchers have enough (i.e., very large) data.
+Even previously unsolvable questions might be solved, e.g., how to maintain high-temperature plasma for nuclear fusion [@degraveMagneticControlTokamak2022].
-Thus we ask: given the already impressive resume and even greater potential of [!ml], is it only a matter of time until it replaces [!ts] used in social science?
+Thus we ask: given the already impressive resume and even greater potential of [!ml], is it only a matter of time until it replaces [!ts] as used in social science?

 As we will see, differences of [!ml] and [!ts] are (mostly) grounded in different epistemological perspectives.
-While recent overviews characterize ML-related methods and provide guidance for future research  [@molina:MachineLearningSociology.2019; @grimmer:MachineLearningSocial.2021], our contribution's goal is to point out key differences and commonalities between [!ts] and [!ml].
+While recent overviews characterize ML-related methods and provide outlines for future research  [@molina:MachineLearningSociology.2019; @grimmer:MachineLearningSocial.2021], our contribution's goal is to point out key differences and commonalities between [!ts] and [!ml].
-We will illustrate what a typical social scientists' approach might look like and how using [!ml] techniques could potentially contribute additional insights or change the results.
+We will illustrate what a typical social scientists' approach might look like and how using [!ml] techniques could potentially contribute additional insights.
-For this purpose, we will first elaborate on some theoretical differences and similarities between [!ts] and [!ml].
+For that purpose, we will first elaborate some general differences and similarities between [!ts] and [!ml].
 We will then exemplify those differences by using a well-known dataset, the [!ess] [@ESS.2002].
 In particular, we will focus on two main parts of any regression analysis: estimators and goodness of fit.
 By comparing logistic regressions and two popular [!ml] algorithms (Random Forest, Ridge Regression), we will explain how [!ml] works and, more importantly, how they are typically used by researchers outside the social sciences[^git].
-In so doing we will reveal how *epistemological* differences shape the potential usage of [!ml] in the social sciences and discuss the methodological trade-off when it comes to the question of whether to apply [!ml] or [!ts].
+In so doing we will reveal how *epistemological* differences shape the potential usage of [!ml] in the social sciences and discuss the methodological trade-off when it comes to the question of whether (and how) to apply [!ml] or [!ts].
 <!--As is often the case, combining both seems like the most promising way. -->

 [^git]: All code and descriptions to use the ESS are available on [https://github.com/luerhard/chapter_regression_and_artifical](https://github.com/luerhard/chapter_regression_and_artifical.git).